 Please vote for another party (really)

-Mostly parties ask that you vote for their candidates, then either stop or carry on any way you wish.
+Mostly parties ask that you vote for their candidates, then carry on any way you wish.
 However if there has been even a tentative agreement or understanding that two parties may decide to go into a coalition government following the election, they may suggest that voters go for their candidates first, then continue their preferences for the second party.

 Begging for a preference – any preference!